As a parent, you’re probably looking forward to sending your kids back to school. The school year represents normalcy and getting back into a routine.

-I’m sure that my back to school bliss will not be quite what it used to be, now that I’m the one buying the supplies.
-Even if you are a smart shopper and plan ahead, buying everything on your child’s school supply list, as well as new school clothes and shoes etc. can set you back hundreds of dollars.
-Especially on tight budgets, that’s a hard pill to swallow.
+Even if you are a smart shopper and plan ahead, buying everything on your child’s school supply list, as well as new school clothes, shoes, etc. can set you back hundreds of dollars.
+Especially on a tight budget, that’s a hard pill to swallow.

 It’s tempting to let your kids pick whatever they want from the school supply aisles.
 Make sure that you’re shopping from their list though.
 Those small unnecessary items can really add up quickly.

-If you are shopping online, Amazon and Walmart have school supply list search engines which make it easy to buy from and check off the school supply list.
+If you are shopping online, Amazon has a school supply list search engine, which make it easy to buy from and check off the school supply list.